rhomobile/rhomobile-docs/eb/en/edge/api/Database.md

 <ul><li><i class="icon-file"></i>Instance Method: This method can be accessed via an instance object of this class: <ul><li><code>myObject.executeSql(<span class="text-info">STRING</span> sqlStmt, <span class="text-info">ARRAY</span> args)</code></li></ul></li></ul>

 ### <span class="label label-inverse"> Constructor</span>  new EB.Database(<span class="text-info">STRING</span> dbPath, <span class="text-info">STRING</span> dbPartition)
 This method is a constructor for this class.
-Instead of saying Rho.Database.initialize(dbPath,dbPartition) you would use new Rho.Database(dbPath,dbPartition). ex: `var db = new Rho.Database(Rho.Application.databaseFilePath('test'), 'test');` Make sure you issue a `.close()` when you are finished using the database.
-If the database file does not exist it will be created using a SQL schema: rhodes\platform\shared\db\res\db\syncdb.schema.
+Instead of saying `EB.Database.initialize(dbPath,dbPartition)` you would use `new EB.Database(dbPath,dbPartition). ex: `var db = new EB.Database(EB.Application.databaseFilePath('test'), 'test');` Make sure you issue a `.close()` when you are finished using the database.
+If the database file does not exist it will be created using a default SQL schema.
 Do not use predefined partition names: app, user, local.
 Do not open the same database file in different partitions.
 Do not use the same partition for different database files.
 Do not open the same file twice.

 ####Parameters
 <ul><li>dbPath : <span class='text-info'>STRING</span><p>
 The path to the database.
-Databases stored at the path provided by Rho::Application.databaseFilePath. </p></li><li>dbPartition : <span class='text-info'>STRING</span><p>
+Databases stored at the path provided by Application.databaseFilePath. </p></li><li>dbPartition : <span class='text-info'>STRING</span><p>
 The database partition.
 Used as a file name for database and when connecting to RhoConnect server. </p></li><li>callback : <span class='text-info'>CallBackHandler</span></li></ul>

 ####Returns